-I first heard of Cure Violence when I saw Rachel Maddow interview the director of CeaseFire Illinois, almost two years ago.
+I first heard of Cure Violence when I saw Rachel Maddow interview the director of the Illinois program, almost two years ago.
 Hearing the director describe the role of a Violence Interrupter, sounded to me as the exact right approach to gang violence…folks who were well known in their community, now taking on responsibilities for watching over their community and help keep the kids safer and give them a chance to grow up without fear and violence.
 I greatly respected the risk these Interrupters put themselves in, putting their bodies in front of the barrels of guns to get a chance to talk down the fighters, and break the cycle of violence in real time, right there on the spot.
 Pretty damn bold.
 I wanted to support that.

 I then saw the documentary “The Interrupters” and was even more impressed by these strong folks.
 I read more about Cure Violence and Dr. Gary Slutkin’s unique insights into the contagion of violence and how to train and develop a new kind of “community health worker,” a Violence Interrupter, to engage youth and mediate high-risk conflicts before they turn violent in a community.
 A long conversation with Cure Violence’s fundraiser motivated me to become a monthly donor to Cure Violence.